Sarah is a practiced speaker, moderator and content curator for events on sustainable business and impact investment.

 Sarah has spoken and moderated at events hosted by organisations such as the World Bank, the United Nations, the Smithsonian Institute, the Aspen Institute, Columbia University, Kellogg School of Management and Harvard University’s Kennedy School of Government.

-Sarah is also editorial head of content for FT Investing for Good, a global conference series from the Financial Times that explores the role of capital markets in helping solve complex environmental and development issues.
-In this role, she shapes event themes, develops discussion topics and brings together speakers with the expertise and insights to create sessions that are informative and thought provoking.
+Sarah is founding content designer for FT Investing for Good (now Moral Money Summit), a global conference series from the Financial Times that explores the role of business and capital markets in helping solve complex social and environmental challenges.
+As content designer, she shaped event themes, developed discussion topics and brought together speakers with the expertise and insights to create informative and thought provoking sessions.
+She remains a regular moderator and panelist at the summit.

 Sarah has made numerous appearances to talk about her two books, Moveable Feasts and Making an Exit at venues including Google, the Guggenheim Museum, the Cooper Hewitt Design Museum, London’s Southbank Centre, The Aspen Institute and the Ubud Readers & Writers Festival, Bali, Indonesia.